muellerberndt/legion/docs/customization.md

 ## Core concepts

 1. **Actions** are the basic building blocks of R4dar's functionality.
 Each action represents a specific command that can be invoked via Telegram or used by agents.
+Actions can also be scheduled to run at configured intervals.
-2. **Jobs** handle long-running tasks and maintain state.
+2. **Jobs** implement long-running tasks.
 They can be managed by users via the bot interface.
-3. **Agents** are AI-powered components that process messages and perform complex tasks.
+3. **Agents** are AI-powered components that execute actions autonomously.
 4. **Handlers** process events such as webhooks, scope updates, GitHub events, etc.
-5. **Scheduled Actions** are actions that run automatically at configured intervals.

 ## 1. Actions